What do you need to do to submit an initial application?

 In some cases, a permit is not required because the worker is exempt.

-2. Choose the type of permit required for my employee, depending on the role performed and the type of contract
+2. Choose the type of permit required for my worker, based on their job held and the type of contract

 There are different kinds of permit, depending on the job performed and the duration of the employment contract.
 The procedure for obtaining the necessary documentation will be different.